-Your business slogan on your website should illuminate an idea that helps prospects to perceive a preference they can rally around — within click seconds of their arrival or likity split departure.
+Catchy business slogans illuminate ideas that help visitors perceive an easy preference — within click seconds of their arrival or likity split departure.

-These paradigm breaking words should subtitle and translate a likeable perception for the targeted focus of your stand alone business.
+These paradigm breaking words should subtitle and translate a likeable perception for your stand alone business.

 Like finding and helping good friends, marketing and branding is a game of perceptions; whatever your perception is...that becomes your reality.
 Its real simple: whatever you believe with feeling becomes your reality.

 So present your likeable business story to prospects with true feelings.
 Show that association in your business name and the selling points of your slogan, so that visitors will imagine a business that changes the landscape for second to none benefits.

 When the Smuckers learned sales of their preserves were doing poorly because of the outrageous jelly name, the Smuckers family used a little Yankee intuitiveness.

 Turning a negative into a positive often favors those who dare to put themselves in a "got to" situation.

 A little audacity will get you in trouble and a lot will get you out:

 Predating the Smuckers' winning strategy, the implication in the Yankee Doodle song of: "stuck a feather in his hat and called it Macaroni," was that Yankees were such foolish simpletons that they must have thought sticking a feather in a cap would make them the height of fashion.

 The Macaroni wig was an extreme fashion in the 1770's, yet Yankee fashion was looked down upon as for doodling fools or simpletons.